 The outbreak of the measles that took place in California raised a furor about vaccines.
 The debate has brought to mind issues I have wrestled with as a parent.
 When my twins were 15 months old they received the MMR vaccine.
 In the weeks following the vaccine both toddlers had increasing problems with digestion and stomach pain.
 Their social development came to a standstill.

 I was puzzled.
 Was it the repeated courses of antibiotics prior to the vaccine the cause?
 Or was it the vaccine?
-Or was it because they were twins, born by cesarean section?
+Did the fact that they were twins, born by cesarean section, have some influence?
 I didn’t know.
 After seeing two pediatric gastroenterologists I pursued the only avenue that I knew—dietary changes.
 I kept a journal of foods eaten and observed the symptoms the children experienced.
 We removed milk, wheat and refined sugar from our diet.

 My daughter (one of the twins) is now a nurse and she discovered a book written by Dr. Natasha Campbell-McBride MD.
 As she told me about Gaps: Gut and Psychology Syndrome, I wanted my own copy.